zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Cassius says, “I’ll be right here to dust you off w hen they give you the boot!”
 “To dust (dust) someone off” is a two-word phrasal verb  meaning to help someone who has fallen down by literally brushing off the d irt or the dust on the person’s clothing that got there because of their fall.
 In a  more general way, in a more figurative way, we could say, “to dust someone off”  means to help someone back from a difficult situation or from a challenging si tuation – to help someone recover.

 “To give someone the boot” (boot) means to force so meone to leave an organization or to leave a place.
 A “boot” is somet hing you wear on your feet.
 It’s a kind of heavy shoe.
-Literally, “to give someone t he boot” would be to kick them in their behind – in their rear, in their butt – to  get them to leave the building.
+Literally, “to give someone the boot” would be to kick them in their behind – in their rear, in their butt – to  get them to leave the building.
 But it’s used, again, more figuratively to refer to get ting rid of someone, to forcing

 someone to leave a certain building or place.
 It co uld also refer to a company firing you, getting rid of you as an employee.